-Cotton Trades At A Multiyear Low- BAL Is The Cotton ETF Product That Offers Value
+Cotton Trades At A Multiyear Low - BAL Is The Cotton ETF Product That Offers Value

 The quarterly chart illustrates that historical volatility has been in a range of just over 12% to almost 59% since 1975.
 At 25.43% on April 9, it well below the midpoint.
 The last spike in the metric that measures price variance came in 2011 when it reached 52.15%.

-For those looking to participate in the cotton market without venturing into the leveraged and volatile world of the futures arena, the iPath Series B Bloomberg Cotton Subindex Total Return ETN product (BAL) provides an alternative.
+For those looking to participate in the cotton market without venturing into the leveraged and volatile world of the futures arena, the iPath Series B Bloomberg Cotton Subindex Total Return ETN product provides an alternative.
 The fund summary for BAL states:

 Source: Yahoo Finance